arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 consider timezones in their implementation.
 The existing code looked like this:

 ```
-// Load txn from the API
+// txn is loaded from the API
 const txn = {
   utcDateTime: '2022-04-30T23:01:00.000Z',
-  ...
+  // ...
 };

-const txnDate = txn.utcDatetime.slice(0, 'YYYY-MM-DD'.length);
+const txnDate = txn.utcDateTime.slice(0, 'YYYY-MM-DD'.length);
 console.log(txnDate); // '2022-04-30'
 ```

 The bug report said that this date should actually be `2022-05-01`.
 I checked which bank API this transaction came from, and it was a bank located in GB.
-The problem is that the existing code does not consider timezones, and the solution is to interpret each txn's utcDateTime in the timezone that the txn took place.
-Before we fix the problem, ...
+The problem is that the existing code does not consider timezones, and the solution is to interpret the txn's utcDateTime in the timezone that the txn took place.

+# What went wrong?

-How did this code work well enough that the previous author didn't immediately notice the problem?
+Before we fix the problem, let's look at how this code worked well enough that that previous author did not immediately notice the problem.
 Most of the users of this system were located in US and GB.
-This means that as long as a txn occurs _late_ enough in a day in GB such that representing it in UTC still appears in the same date (i.e., after 1am or so while GB uses BST), then the simple `.slice` code works.
+This means that as long as a transaction occurs _late_ enough in a day in GB such that representing it in UTC still appears in the same date, the simple `.slice` works (i.e., after 1am or so while GB uses BST).
-On the other side of things, as long as a txn occurs _early_ enough in a day in the US so that represending it in UTC still appears in the same date (i.e., before 8pm on the east coast) then it works.
+On the other side of things, as long as a transaction occurs _early_ enough in a day in the US such that represending it in UTC still appears in the same date, the simple `.slice` works (i.e., before 8pm on the East Coast).

-Table of examples:
+Examples:

 | Date                          | Date in UTC              | `.slice`   | `.slice` correct? |
 | ----------------------------- | ------------------------ | ---------- | ----------------- |
 | 2022-04-30T12:34:56.789-04:00 | 2022-04-30T16:34:56.789Z | 2022-04-30 | yes               |